Wang Jianjun (politician, born 1968): Career

 Wang joined the Chinese Communist Party (CCP) in October 1994, and began his political career in October 1995, when he became an official in the Beijing Municipal Sports Reform Commission.

 Starting in April 1997, Wang served in several posts in the China Securities Regulatory Commission, including deputy director of the Comprehensive Department, director of the Comprehensive Department, deputy director of the Office, deputy director of Market Supervision Department, director of Market Supervision Department, and director of the Office.

 Wang served as general manager of Shenzhen Stock Exchange from April 2016 to February 2020, and party secretary, the top political position, from February 2020 to October 2021.

 In October 2021, Wang was elevated to vice president of the China Securities Regulatory Commission.

 Downfall

 On 30 April 2025, Wang was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On November 3, he was expelled from the CCP and dismissed from public office.

+On 7 September 2026, Wang was sentenced to life imprisonment at Weifang Intermediate People's Court, for taking bribes in 93.4 million yuan.